sleepingkingstudios/cuprum-rails/README.md

 #=> 'Gideon the Ninth'
 ```

+If the params do not include a primary key and attributes for the resource, the action returns a failing result with a `Cuprum::Rails::Errors::InvalidParameters` error.

 If the record with the given primary key does not exist, the action returns a failing result with a `Cuprum::Collections::Errors::NotFound` error.

 If the updated record is not valid, the action returns a failing result with a `Cuprum::Collections::Errors::FailedValidation` error.

-If the params do not include attributes for the resource, the action returns a failing result with a `Cuprum::Rails::Errors::MissingParameters` error.

-If the permitted attributes are not defined for the resource, the action returns a failing result with a `Cuprum::Rails::Errors::UndefinedPermittedAttributes` error.

 <a id="middleware"></a>